William du Pont Jr.: Montpelier

 In 1928, Marion duPont Scott, the older child, inherited Montpelier after their father's death.
 Located four miles (6 km) south of Orange, Virginia, the estate had been the plantation home of James Madison, fourth President of the United States.
 In 1934, William and Marion established the Montpelier Races, a National Steeplechase event, which continues to be run each fall on the grounds at Montpelier.

-At her death in 1983, Scott bequeathed the estate, designated a National Historic Landmark, to the National Trust for Historic Preservation.
+At her death in 1983 Scott left the estate, designated a National Historic Landmark, to the National Trust for Historic Preservation.
 Her father's will had said that if she were childless, the property would be inherited by her brother and his children.
 Her will included a provision for his children to sell or give their interests in the property to the National Trust or forfeit their share of a separate $3.1 million trust.
 In addition, she provided $10 million to the National Trust to buy the property and to establish an endowment.
 As her brother had died in 1965, his five children inherited Montpelier.
 Three sold or gave their interests to the National Trust.
 Although two nephews sued the National Trust in an effort to break the will, they finally sold their interests in 1984.

 The National Trust acquired the property to preserve and interpret as a public history site for James and Dolley Madison, his presidency, and the architecture and society of Montpelier.
-Following a widely publicized scandal in which the Trust fired all of its staff members who had been working towards increased representation of Americans descended from many James Madison's numerous slaves of African heritage on the estate's board of directors, the trust reached an agreement with the descendants group granting the group a majority of board seats, and has since that time been making efforts to reemphasize the history taught at the former plantation around the important historical context of James Madison's willful participation in the tragedy of Slavery in the United States.
+Following a widely publicized scandal in which the Trust fired all of its staff members who had been working towards increased representation of Americans descended from many James Madison's numerous slaves of African heritage on the estate's board of directors, the trust reached an agreement with the descendants group granting the group a majority of board seats, and has since that time been making efforts to reemphasize the history taught at the former plantation around the important historical context of James Madison's participation in slavery in the United States.